Chapter 32:

 Inês stared straight ahead, gazing at the waltzing branches of the oak trees.
 Their sweet, earthy aroma was soothing to her lagged mind.
 She turned to her father, the wind pushing her wild, untamed hair over her face.

 He placed his hand on her shoulder.
 His eyes glimmered.
-The tears streamed down his face.

-“It's OK if you want to talk about it,” he said.
+“It's OK if you don't want to talk about it,” he said.
 “But... you know it was only a dream, right?”

-Inês didn't offer a response.
-The only thing she could say that would make her father happy in that instant would be a lie because she didn't, in fact, know that it had all been a dream.
+What could she even answer to that?
+Inês didn't know, so she didn't offer a response.
+The only thing she could say that would make her father happy in that instant would be a lie; she didn't, indeed know that it had all been a dream.
+She looked down at the ground; on the stone tiling, a fawn-colored cat was playing predator, chasing a blackbird for supper (or maybe for the love of the game).

-Inês got up and walked away.
+Inês got up and began to walk away.

 There was a group of three children playing and laughing in the low orange sun; chasing each other as the gulls' keening echoed over the tranquil park.